TheColorman/NixvimChad/README.md

 ## Extending

-You can use NixvimChad as the base for your own NixVim config by using the exposed `withExtension` helper.
+You can use NixvimChad as the base for your own NixVim config by using the exposed `configure` helper.
+NixvimChad adds new options to the NixVim configuratoin under the `chad` option.

 > [!NOTE]
-> `withExtension` is just a wrapper over NixVim's [`<nixvim>.extend`](https://nix-community.github.io/nixvim/platforms/standalone.html?highlight=extend#extending-an-existing-configuration) function. `withExtension` creates a package for each supported system, where `<nixvim>.extend` only extends a single package.
+> `configure` is just a wrapper over NixVim's [`<nixvim>.extend`](https://nix-community.github.io/nixvim/platforms/standalone.html?highlight=extend#extending-an-existing-configuration) function. `configure` creates a package for each supported system, where `<nixvim>.extend` only extends a single package.

 Nix flake template: